How many tattoo removal sessions to remove a tattoo?

 The difference with a professional tattoo to an amateur one or a Stick and Poke one is that professional tattoos can take more sessions.
 Because the ink is placed deeper into the Dermis (the deeper layer of the skin), hence harder to shift.
 Whereas amateur tattoo aren’t that deep in the skin so the laser machine can generally shift the ink quicker.

 So there you go.
-Hopefully you have a bit more of an idea of how we estimate how many treatments you need for your laser tattoo removal.
+Hopefully you have a bit more of an idea of wow many tattoo removal sessions you might need to remove a tattoo.

 If you want to do more reading, head to our blog section.
 For a free consultation or for laser tattoo removal Northern Beaches.
 Get in touch today and our friendly staff will give you all the information you need.
 1300 74 50 74 or email [email protected]